British Grand Prix: Sir Arthur Stanley Cup

 For the first British Grand Prix in 1926, Sir Arthur Stanley, president of the RAC from 1905 to 1936 presented a cup for the fastest lap of the race, which was won outright by Henry Segrave.

 Winners

-Multiple winners (drivers)
+Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.

-Multiple winners (constructors)
+Repeat winners (constructors)

 Teams in bold are competing in the Formula One championship in the current season.

 A green background indicates an event which was part of the pre-war World Manufacturers' Championship.

 A pink background indicates an event which was not part of the Formula One World Championship.

-Multiple winners (engine manufacturers)
+Repeat winners (engine manufacturers)

 Manufacturers in bold are competing in the Formula One championship in the current season.

 A green background indicates an event which was part of the pre-war World Manufacturers' Championship.

 A pink background indicates an event which was not part of the Formula One World Championship.